 Why we picked the Asus ZenBook UX330UA:

-One of the ZenBook’s best attributes is that it looks like it costs a lot more money, with the same kind of all-aluminum chassis as more expensive machines.
+One of this ZenBook’s best attributes is that it looks premium, despite being made with the same kind of all-aluminum chassis as more expensive machines.
 It also sports Asus’s iconic “spun metal concentric circle” finish that brings even more eye appeal to the machine’s silver finish.
 Throw in the fact that it’s thinner and lighter than a MacBook Pro, and you won’t at all feel like you’re carrying around a budget machine.

 Read our full Asus ZenBook UX330UA review